1931 Auckland Rugby League season

 The 1931 Auckland Rugby League season was its 23rd.

 The inaugural Fox Memorial Shield was won by Marist Old Boys who defeated Devonport United 12–5 in the final round to win by 2 competition points over the same side.
 This was Marists second ever first grade title after previously winning it in 1924.
-Devonport United did however win the Roope Rooster competition defeating Ponsonby United in the final.
+Devonport United were coached by James O'Brien, the former Devonport player and New Zealand international and they went on to win the Roope Rooster competition defeating Ponsonby United in the final.
 This was their second time winning the Roope Rooster after they won the inaugural title in 1915.
 They also beat Marist Old Boys to win the Stormont Shield Trophy for the second year in a row.
 Alongside these feats Devonport also won the inaugural reserve grade competition with a 5–5 draw in the final securing them the 1 competition point they needed to edge out Ponsonby United.
 Richmond Rovers won the Stallard Cup by winning the reserve grade knockout competition, defeating Newton Rangers reserves in the final 13–5.

 On the final day of the season Mr. Samuel Harris of the Newton Rangers team had a heart attack while running with the ball in the final of the Seven-A-Side charity tournament.
 The game was called off with no result given.
 He had played with Newton for 2 seasons after moving to Auckland from Hikurangi.
 He was single and 26 years of age at the time.

 Eastern Suburbs toured New Zealand at the end of the season and played 5 matches including 3 at Carlaw Park against Devonport, Devonport-Marist combined, and an Auckland Colts side.